Tip #1: Don’t fly economy. Throw all your money at buying a first class ticket.

 Long Haul Flight Tip: Knowing When to Splurge

 This is a big one.
 Sometimes, we have to know when to splurge.
-Don’t worry, I won’t convince you to buy that first class ticket.
-If you can believe it, I’ve flown first class once.
-And it was on a domestic flight, so does that even count?
+Don’t worry, I won’t convince you to buy that first-class ticket.
+If you can believe it, I’ve NEVER flown first class.
+Ever.

 Splurging doesn’t mean shelling out tons of cash in this situation, it just means to know when and where to spend that extra dollar, so you’re not suffering even more than necessary.

 Do you have a credit card that gets you admittance to lounges?
 Put in the extra effort to research this because you could be leaving this prized possession on the table!
 They may even allow you to bring a friend at a discounted rate; this could be a great splurge on a 10-hour layover.